-This mushroom should also known as the From Death mushroom or the Phoenix mushroom.
+This mushroom should also be known as the From Death mushroom or the Phoenix mushroom.
 The reason for this is that when rehydrated, a dried Mousseron can begin producing spores again due to the presence of mycose, a unique sugar found in mushrooms.
 When wet the cells that were stuck in a sort of suspended animation digest the sugar and come back to life.

 This mycose is also what gives the mushroom its musty and sweet flavor.
-The sugar content is so high it’s not unheard of for this mushroom to be used in baked goods and breads.
+The sugar content is so high it’s not unheard of for this mushroom to be used in baked goods and bread.
 Grinding them up and adding them to a banana bread is a novel approach.
 Of course, sautéing them and using them to top some fresh polenta is a rather fine idea, too.